bradfordcondon/RtreeDistancesandNoises/README.md

 library(devtools)
 install_github("bradfordcondon/WGPAN")
 ```
-This package is not yet accepted in CRAN or BioConductor.
-Once it is, instructions on installing it this way will be made available.
+This package is only available via github.
+If you are interested in maintaining this package i would happily hand over control.

 #### Vignettes